sylhare/Java/readme.md

 ### Get an IDE
 IDE for Integrated Development Environments. </br>
 I'll be trying [IntelliJ: Community version](https://www.jetbrains.com/idea/#chooseYourEdition) by Jet Brain which has pro feature.
-IF you click on the link you should be able to download it (community version is free).
+If you click on the link you should be able to download it (the community version is free).

 ## Maven